payara/Cloud-Connectors/Kafka/README.md

 ```

 ## Outbound messages sending
-It is also possible to send messages to the queue using a defined connection factory.
+It is also possible to send messages to the Kafka topic using a defined connection factory.
 A full example of this is shown below;
 ```java
         try (KafkaConnection conn = factory.createConnection()) {